evkx/evkx.github.io/content/models/nio/et9/ET9/_index.md

 ---
 title: Nio ET9
 linktitle: "ET9"
 description: "Nio ET9 is an all-electric premium sedan with a WLTP range of up to 720 km (448 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true